 BARHD has contributed to improving the school’s infrastructure by funding:

 - A water-catchment/storage system (2009)

 - A bathroom block (2016)

-As a result, enrollment has surged and, with it, the need for more infrastructure, good teachers, and books.
-BARHD will continue to do as much as it can for KGSS because we believe that educating young women is vital to reducing family size and poverty and improving health in Uganda.
+The rapid increase in enrollment has created need for additional infrastructure, good teachers, and books.
+BARHD will continue to do as much as it can for KGSS because we believe that educating young women is vital to reducing family size and poverty in Uganda.